mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/utility_additional.md

 **Policy Shortcut**:
 Select the policy that to reuse from the tree.
 You can search for a specific policy by entering its name in the text box, and the policy tree is filtered automatically.
 The policy in which this **Policy Shortcut** filter is configured calls the selected policy when it is executed.

-{{< alert title="Tip" color="primary" >}}Alternatively, to speed up policy shortcut configuration, you can drag a policy from the tree on the left of the Policy Studio and drop it on to the policy canvas on the right.
-This automatically configures a policy shortcut to the selected policy.{{< /alert >}}
+Alternatively, to speed up policy shortcut configuration, you can drag a policy from the tree on the left of the Policy Studio and drop it on to the policy canvas on the right.
+This automatically configures a policy shortcut to the selected policy.

 ## Set response status filter